-A Tajik female farmer invested in a greenhouse to boost her production of tomatoes and become more environmentally friendly by reducing her water consumption.
+Female farmer invested in a greenhouse to boost production of tomatoes

 Ms. Tojimatova has been growing vegetables including tomatoes and cucumbers on her farm for more than 20 years.
 Her farm is located in the Tursunzoda district, a rapidly developing region due to increased border trade with Uzbekistan.
 She saw this as an opportunity to grow her business.

 Ms. Tojimatova approached one of the EBRD’s partner banks for a loan of US$ 3,713 and invested in a 1200 sqm greenhouse.
 The greenhouse will allow her to grow around 3,000 tomato plant stocks, which is an increase in crop yield of 140% from approximately 2,500 kg to 6,000 kg.